Eugene Litvak, PhD

 He was the leading author of the innovative cost-effective protocols in screening for HIV and hepatitis, which reduce the cost of screening by a factor of 5 to 10 while simultaneously reducing errors by a factor of 20 to 40.
 These protocols have been positively evaluated by FDA, NIH and CDC, were the subject of a large-scale international trial supported by the U.S. Agency for International Development as well as Chiron and Roche pharmaceutical companies.
 Dr. Litvak served as a Principal Investigator from the U.S. for this trial.

 Dr. Litvak is an author of more than 60 publications in the areas of operations management in healthcare delivery organizations.
-He was the editor of The Joint Commission’s patient flow book “Managing Patient Flow in Hospitals: Strategies and Solutions”, 2nd Edition, and the leader of the organization’s first patient flow seminars.
+He was the editor of The Joint Commission’s patient flow books “Managing Patient Flow in Hospitals: Strategies and Solutions”, 2nd Edition and “Optimizing Patient Flow: Advanced Strategies for Managing Variability to Enhance Access, Quality, and Safety” as well as the leader of the organization’s first patient flow seminars.
 He was a member of the Institute of Medicine (currently the National Academy of Medicine) Committees “The Future of Emergency Care in the United States Health System”, “The Learning Health Care System in America” and “Optimizing Scheduling in Health Care.”
 Dr. Litvak also served as a member of the “National Advisory Committee to the American Hospital Association for Improving Quality, Patient Safety and Performance”.
 Currently, he serves on the Executive Leadership Council, Strategic Innovation Engine, Centers for Medicare & Medicaid Services.

 Since 1995 he has led the development and practical application of innovative approaches for managing patient flow variability (introduced by him and Dr. Long) for cost reduction and quality improvement in health care delivery systems.
 Application of these approaches has resulted in significant quality improvement and multimillion dollar improvements in the margins for every hospital that has applied them.
 He is also Principal Investigator in many hospital and hospital systems operations improvement projects.
 These include CMS sponsored initiative “Partnership for Patients” in NJ and nationwide patient flow initiative in Scotland.